LinuxBeaver/LinuxBeaver/README.md

 [Top twenty GEGL Plugins for Windows](https://cdn.discordapp.com/attachments/402851569692966914/1103030539314790410/Windows_GEGL_Gimp_plugins_Binaries_may2023.zip)

 If you choose to not use binaries this is how you compile my plugins on Windows.
+When compiling run the `build_linux.sh ` files with MySys2.

 http://gimpchat.com/viewtopic.php?f=8&t=20038&hilit=windows+compile#p275148
 )